Phi Delta Epsilon (honorary society)

 Washington University in St. Louis

-Transylvania has a long history of training students for careers in healthcare fields such as medicine, dentistry, veterinary medicine, and physical therapy (see Study Programs for specific information on each field).
-Our liberal arts curriculum allows students to fulfill their pre-health requirements while still pursuing other interests, often making them stronger candidates for their breadth in training.
-The emphasis on a broad curriculum exposes students to new ideas, encourages clear thinking, and sharpens reading comprehension—a must for success in health profession schools.
+Transylvania has a long history of training students for careers in healthcare fields such as medicine, dentistry, veterinary medicine, and physical therapy.
+(Refer to Study Programs for specific course information related to each field).
+Our liberal arts curriculum allows students to fulfill their pre-health requirements while still pursuing other interests, often making them stronger candidates because of their breadth of experiences.
+The emphasis on a broad curriculum exposes students to new ideas, encourages clear thinking, and sharpens reading comprehension and communication skills—a must for success in health profession schools.

 Individual feedback is provded to help students better their interview skills and overall application.
 Approximately 90 percent of students recommended by the Transylvania Pre-Health Advisory Committee are accepted to health profession schools.